vimcki/design-principles/Dont Repeat Yourself.md

 Sometimes 2 pieces of knowledge have the same representation, its just a coincidence, don't combine them into one if you see "the same" code in 2 places.

+This principle comes from the [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/).

 ## Example

 ### Two pieces of knowledge